 What is time off like?

 During a normal week, campers will arrive on Sunday afternoon at 3:00pm and they’ll stay until Friday afternoon at 3:00pm.
-Staff have to arrive on Sundays (depending on your position) between 12:00pm and 1:00pm for meetings and prep time before the week begins.
+Staff arrive on Sundays (depending on your position) between 12:00pm and 1:00pm for meetings and prep time before the week begins.
 On Friday, after the kids leave, the entire staff works together to clean the camp and prepare the site for the next round of campers.
 We have a short meeting, and then we close in prayer.
 Our goal is always to finish on Fridays by 6:00pm.
 This gives you Friday evening, all day Saturday, and Sunday morning off.
 In addition to that, during the week (Monday-Thursday), each staff member gets two hours off per day.